An introvert-extrovert relationship. That almost sounds like a recipe for disaster.

 I’m going to be honest and say that there have been some difficult times.
 However, it’s been very rewarding for the both of us as well, and I’m very glad to have found her.
 I can honestly say that she has made me a better person, and I hope that she can say the same about me.

-Here are some of the advantages of being in an introvert-extrovert relationship.
+Here are three advantages of being in an introvert-extrovert relationship.

 As introverts, we naturally enjoy having some time to ourselves.
 I love binge-watching Netflix in my pajamas and don’t mind being stuck inside if it’s raining or snowing.
 Give me a good book, and I can keep myself amused all day.